Atrocitus: Rage of the Red Lanterns

 When Hal Jordan and the Blue Lantern Corps arrive to recover Sinestro, Atrocitus reveals another prophecy to Jordan: that the Guardians will one day take his greatest love, and he will become a renegade once again because of their actions.
 Although Sinestro believes that Atrocitus' prophecy could be a form of reverse psychology to instill fear in Jordan of his past actions under the influence of Parallax.
 After rescuing Sinestro, the Blue Lanterns began to leave, but Jordan wanted to go back for Laira, whom Sinestro killed to save Jordan.
-In a burst of outrage, Jordan prepared to carry out Sinestro's death sentence himself, against the wishes of the Blue Lanterns.
-The rage that Jordan felt drew Laira's red ring to him, converting Jordan into the newest member of the Red Lantern Corps.
-Jordan attacked the Blue Lanterns and Sinestro, until Saint Walker managed to get a Blue power ring onto his finger.
-The blue ring negated the effects of the red ring, restoring Jordan to normal.
-Jordan then attacked Atrocitus, using the power of the blue and green rings to make the red one explode in his face.
-Defeated, the Red Lanterns retreated to Ysmault, where Atrocitus performed another blood ritual, seeking to discover the location of the Blue Lanterns' homeworld.
+In a burst of outrage, Jordan tries to kill Sinestro himself, against the wishes of the Blue Lanterns.
+Jordan's rage attracts Laira's red ring to him, making him a Red Lantern.
+Jordan attacks the Blue Lanterns and Sinestro until Saint Walker subdues him with a blue power ring.